eshaan007/Connect-Club/README.md

 After the creation of the Club, *an encrypted link* will be created which can be sent to the other people to be admitted in this Club.
 Then the admin himself can join the club from the **My Clubs** section in the Lobby.

-#### Join Page :
+#### People Page 👬 :
-On this page, the User can join a particular Chat-Club if it already exists in the Database by entering the *name of the **Chat-Club**, password and the type of Chat-Club.*
+On this page, the User can see all the people he shares different "Connect-Clubs" with.

-After joining, he will be greeted to the page where the conversation can begin in the clubs.
+He can check their profile and use our Unique feature " Pokification™️ ".

+**Pokification** :- It is a feature which alerts the Other User of the other person's messages.
+A fun way to alert your friend.

 #### My Clubs Page :
 This page shows a list of the Clubs you have joined and we can either **Enter** the Club or **Delete** the Club.
 There is also an option for the people who haven't joined any other Club to join a *new Club*.